Bewleys Hotel Ballsbridge History

 History of Bewley’s Hotel Ballsbridge

-The building is situated on the corner of Merrion Road and Simmonscourt Road in Dublin’s exclusive area of Ballsbridge.
+Bewley’s Hotel stands on the corner of Merrion Road and Simmonscourt Road in Ballsbridge, right beside the Royal Dublin Society.

 Set on a site of nearly ten acres, the new School, which included a library, dormitories, schoolrooms, recreation and dining areas, boasted some of the most advanced building and engineering techniques of the day.
 The school formed two sides of a quadrangle, and was entered beneath a tower at the corner.
 This tower was not merely ornamental but also contained all the works connected with the water supply of both the building and the bathrooms.